ml-energy/zeus/README.md

 Zeus automatically optimizes the **energy and time** of training a DNN to a target validation metric by finding the optimal **batch size** and **GPU power limit**.

-Please refer to our [NSDI '23 publication](https://arxiv.org/abs/2208.06102) for details.
+Please refer to our [NSDI’23 publication](https://arxiv.org/abs/2208.06102) for details.
 Checkout [Overview](https://ml.energy/zeus/overview/) for a summary.

 Zeus is part of [The ML.ENERGY Initiative](https://ml.energy).